opener-project/opener-project.github.com/source/documentation/property-tagger.md

 This software is part of a larger collection of natural language processing tools known as "the OpeNER project".
-You can find more information about the project at (the OpeNER portal)[http://opener-project.github.io].
+You can find more information about the project at the [OpeNER portal](http://opener-project.github.io).
 There you can also find references to terms like KAF (an XML standard to represent linguistic annotations in texts), component, cores, scenario's and pipelines.